softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

  gpg --export -a sfadmin > sfadmin.pub
  gpg --export-secret-key -a sfadmin > sfadmin.key

-Make sure you copy keep the sfadmin.key in a safe place.
-For example, if it is encrypted using a strong password store it alongside your backup files.
+Make sure you keep the sfadmin.key in a safe place.

 You have to copy this public key to the SF node, and import it as root user.